 Lloyd has taken the Halftime message around the world: speaking, teaching and coaching individuals through the journey.
 As a result, he understands the issues that surround your Halftime in a deep and practical way.

 Bob spent a large part of his career in the publishing and advertising industries.
 He served as a Chief Operating Officer in the Tribune Company, owner of the Los Angeles Times, Chicago Tribune, Hoy Publications, and multiple other properties operating in the print, broadcast, and digital media sectors.
 Following his publishing career, he spent several years in the nonprofit sector, serving in a variety of executive-level staff and board member roles.
-He now serves as Chief Operating Officer for the Halftime Institute.
+He now serves as Vice President of Client and Coach Engagement for the Halftime Institute.

 Reading the book Halftime and attending a Launch Event in 2010 were foundation-setting opportunities the Lord used to move Bob into the work he now considers himself privileged to do as an author, speaker, and life coach.
 He earned a Bachelor of Science degree in Organizational Leadership from Biola University and is a Certified Halftime Coach.